ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ##### Comparisons
 {: unnumbered}

-When a path resulting in an empty nodelist appears on either side of a comparison, the comparison yields true if and only if:
+When a path resulting in an empty nodelist appears on either side of a comparison:

-* the comparison operator is `==`, `>=` or `<=` and the other side of the comparison is also a path resulting in an empty nodelist, or
+* a comparison using the operator `==` yields true if and only if the comparison is between two paths each of which result in an empty nodelist.

-* the comparison operator is `!=` and the other side of the comparison is not also a path resulting in an empty nodelist.
+* a comparison using the operator `!=` yields true if and only if the comparison is not between two paths each of which result in an empty nodelist.

+* a comparison using either of the operators `<` or `>` yields false.

 When any path on either side of a comparison results in a nodelist consisting of a single node, each such path is replaced by the value of its node and then: